jcbrinfo/slamtest/README.md

 		* `EXIT_MISMATCH`: Unexpected exit code.
 		* `OUT_MISMATCH`: Unexpected output.
 		* `INTERNAL_ERROR`: Error raised by SlamTest itself (internal error).
-		  This usually means that `diff` returned a unexpected exit status.
+		  This usually means that `cmp` returned a unexpected exit status.
 		* `NO_ACTUAL_OUT`: The file containing the actual output of the test was not found.
 		* `NO_EXPECTED_OUT`: No file describing the expected output found.
 In